-So what is the number one thing that gets in the way of GMAT performance and preparation for that matter?
+What is the number one thing that gets in the way of GMAT performance and preparation for that matter?
 It’s not quantitative, it’s not verbal, it’s no problem type or rule or anything like that.
 In fact, it’s a good night’s sleep or more particularly, it’s consistently having a good night’s sleep.

-Sleep hygiene and allowing the brain to absorb the information it’s learned in the day past, as well as prepare to absorb new information in the coming day is absolutely essential to learning any new process or skill.
+Sleep hygiene and allowing the brain to absorb the information it’s learned in the past day, as well as prepare to absorb new information in the coming day is absolutely essential to learning any new process or skill.
 Yet, most professionals preparing for the GMAT are already running at a continuous sleep deficit.
 The best thing that you can do for yourself is to get a full eight hours of sleep every night!

 Prioritization of Time

-Way too often it’s too easy to rob Peter in order to pay Paul.
+Way too often, it’s too easy to rob Peter in order to pay Paul.
 That is borrow now, to pay later.
 When we do this with our time, we put ourselves in this downward spiral.
 This downward cycle where we’re focused more on the job at hand than where we’re looking to go.
 We see this a lot with our clients who are preparing for the GMAT.

 Invest in Yourself